thohar2001/fuzeproject/README.md

 # Fuze-project

-A graphical UI for visualizing data extracted from [an open REST API](https://sverigesradio.se/oppetapi) provided by Sweden's national publicly funded radio network "Sveriges Radio".
+A graphical web UI for visualizing data extracted from [Sveriges Radios öppna API](https://sverigesradio.se/oppetapi), a REST API provided by Sweden's national publicly funded radio network "Sveriges Radio".
+The API provides information about past content related to certain Swedish radio stations.

+This application is able to visualize the following information:
+1. Recent local traffic warnings/bulletins.
+2. List of all podcast episodes released.
+3. Top 5 song played each month during one year.

+## Implementation

 Implemented using the Vue.js MVC frontend framework.